They're Made Out of Meat: They're Made out of Meat (2005)

 In 2005, Stephen O'Regan wrote and directed a live film adaptation starring Tom Noonan and Ben Bailey.
 The film was made as a final project for the New York Film Academy.
-The main action takes place inside of a diner on Staten Island, NY full of teenagers.
+The main action takes place inside a diner full of teenagers in Staten Island, New York.
 The music for the film was scored by Bob Reynolds.

 They're Made out of Meat (2010)

 Jeff Frumess and Trevor Scott produced a version in 2010.
 They added the character of a homeless conspiracy theorist with an original score by musician Sam Belkin.
-The film was shot at the Hartsdale train platform on the Metro North in Westchester, NY.
+The film was shot at Hartsdale station in Westchester County, New York.

+Meat (2021)

+Masha Maksimova developed a version in Cinemiracle format, a triple split-screen process, as a student project at the Berlin University of Applied Sciences in the communication design course.
+The dialogue is conducted by two telepathic humanoid aliens and the thoughts are visualised by found-footage collages.